The Blake Society

 Built in Jerusalems wall.’

 The Blake Society was founded in 1985 and is a fast-growing community of members from all over the world.
 Whether you are just beginning to be curious about Blake’s work, or have been enjoying and studying it for decades, we welcome you into our Society.
 The Society’s aim is to celebrate the visionary work of William and Catherine Blake in all its manifestations of poetry, prose, and artwork.
 We also strive to inspire, to encourage and to give a platform to work arising from Blake’s incredible influence on artists, scientists, writers, musicians, performers and academics around the globe.
 We invite you to join us in this endeavour, exploring Blake’s work through live and online events of every kind.
-We look for opportunities to continue the work that Blake began: inspiring new modes of expression, and awakening the artist and prophet in each individual.
-Each year, our Tithe Grant competition gives away one tenth of our annual income to an artist whose work transforms Blake’s ideas for our age.

 The picture above shows the 1912 Society.
 We hope to invite you to join us in a photograph of our Blake Society, either in-person or through the magic of technology, in the not-too-distant future.

 The Society has a distinguished pantheon of past Presidents and Patrons, including Philip Pullman and Kathleen Raine.
 Our current president is the celebrated poet, author, performer and playwright Kae Tempest and our patrons are Neil Gaiman, Alan Moore and Mike and Kate Westbrook.